emartech/react-native-emarsys-sdk/README.md

 #### iOS

-Add to your Podfile in ios folder:
+Add to your Podfile in ios folder, above the `use_native_modules!` function if you use it:
 ```
 pod 'RNEmarsysWrapper', :podspec => '../node_modules/react-native-emarsys-wrapper/ios/RNEmarsysWrapper.podspec'
 ```